 Pterosaurs were included in the original "Jurassic Park" novel, and had been considered for both of the previous films, but these ideas were abandoned except for a brief scene at the end of The Lost World: Jurassic Park (1997).
 They are finally featured in this film, in a sequence that is largely based on the aviary subplot in the first novel.

-This is the second Jurassic Park movie in which an actor from the television series, Miami Vice, gets eaten by a dinosaur.
+This is the second Jurassic Park movie in which actors from the television series, Miami Vice (1984), get eaten by a dinosaur.
 In the original Jurassic Park, it was Martin Ferrero, who played a recurring character named Izzy Moreno on Vice, as the lawyer who gets eaten by T-Rex.
-In JP:III, Miami Vice regular John Diehl plays the mercenary who gets devoured by Spinosaurus as the plane is trying to take off, and Julio Oscar Mechoso, who plays the Dino-Saur boat captain eaten in the beginning of the film, played first season Miami Vice character Lester Kosko, the Vice squad's surveillance tech expert.
+In JP:III, Miami Vice regular John Diehl plays Cooper, the mercenary who gets devoured by Spinosaurus as the plane is trying to take off, and Julio Oscar Mechoso, who plays the Dino-Saur boat captain eaten in the beginning of the film, played first season Miami Vice character Lester Kosko, the Vice squad's surveillance tech expert.
 Cooper was also often used as an alias by Ricardo Tubbs, played by Philip Michael Thomas on Miami Vice.